Cell GPS: How Our Bodies’ Tiniest Navigators Find Their Way

 To find out how cells move, Sun created a mathematical model designed to simulate how cells act in various environments, focusing on how charged particles, called ions, move.
 He and Li then evaluated how different factors, such as varying acidity or pH levels, affected and altered cells’ motion.

-They found that the difference in the concentration of chemicals outside the cell uses chemical reactions happening inside the cell fluid (called the cytoplasm) to fuel the movement of the call membrane.
+They found that the difference in the concentration of chemicals outside the cell uses chemical reactions happening inside the cell fluid (called the cytoplasm) to fuel the movement of the cell membrane.
 Essentially, an electric exchange takes place, producing momentum in a particular direction, according to Sun.

 “The system that’s controlling all the mechanisms involved in generating this movement or force is basically a circuit that’s highly entangled.
 It’s like a neural network, with inputs and outputs,” Sun said.
 “What we’re discovering is that cells are taking advantage of the physics of complex mixtures, or the entropy that comes from mixing, and using it to generate force.
 That is highly unexpected.”